dmyersturnbull/bioio/README.md

 # genome-sequence-io
-Read and write from various bioinformatics sequence formats, currently BED, GFF3 (and GTF, and GVF), FASTA, UCSC chain (genome alignment), and pre-MAKEPED (pedigree).
-VCF readers and writers are currently at https://github.com/PharmGKB/vcf-parser instead.
+Read and write from various bioinformatics sequence formats, currently VCF, BED, GFF3 (and GTF, and GVF), FASTA, UCSC chain (genome alignment), and pre-MAKEPED (pedigree).
 This project has moderately high test coverage and is quite usable.

-However, it's incomplete, so subsequent versions may break backwards-compatibility.
+This repository is a fork of [PharmGKB/genome-sequence-io](https://github.com/PharmGKB/genome-sequence-io) that includes a VCF parser of the same spirit.

 ### Examples